Austin Divorce Lawyers

 - Imprisonment.
 If your spouse is imprisoned for at least a year, you can file for divorce.

 - Abandonment.
 If your spouse abandons you for at least a year, you can file for divorce.

 - Separation.
 If you and your part live apart from each other without cohabiting for at least three years, you can file for divorce.

 However, you do not need to use one of these reasons to file for divorce.
 You can also file for divorce by citing "irreconcilable differences," meaning you do not believe your marriage can be saved, and filing for divorce is in the best interests of both parties.
 This is called a "no-fault" divorce.

-If you file for a fault-based divorce, you should be prepared to back up any accusations you make while filing for divorce.
+If you file for a fault-based divorce in Austin, TX, then you should be prepared to back up any accusations you make while filing for divorce.
 For example, if you file a fault-based divorce for adultery, you should have some sort of evidence your spouse cheated on you to support your case.

 Courts handle fault-based divorces slightly differently than no-fault divorces, especially if a spouse files for divorce citing domestic violence or abuse.
 If the spouse who files for fault-based divorce can back up their claims, the court might penalize the other party more harshly than in a no-fault divorce.

 In cases where domestic violence or abuse is an issue, the court might refuse to allow the parties to use a form of alternative dispute resolution (ADR) like mediation to prevent a power imbalance between the spouses from playing a role in the divorce.